Hollow Body Pull-up

 Variations:

-• Arch Body Pull-Up: Perform the pull-up with an arched body position, engaging the entire posterior chain and promoting spinal alignment
+• Arch Body Pull-up: Performing the pull-up with an arched body position, engaging the rear delts, rhomboids, and middle region of the trapezius more.

 Breathing Technique: